nicholbs/TryHackMe/Report.md

 Extended Stack pointer (ESP) keeps track of what memory address is the current instruction.
 Extended Instruction Pointer (EIP) keeps track of what memory address is the succedding instruction.

-Finally we can address the vulnerability being exploited, namely overwriting the pointed address.
+Finally we are able to address the vulnerability being exploited, namely overwriting the pointed address.
-For example
+For example, in the priveous picture there is a buffer.
+The buffer was an allocated space for input from user to be contained.
+User exceeds the boundaries with its input and overflows into next address space, which overwrites the address.
+In extent, we have created a new pointed address which leads to seperate code being run and executed.
 <img src="https://github.com/nicholbs/TryHackMe/blob/master/Pictures/CPU%20register.PNG" width="400" height="230">

-This report will not go into detail about the CPU
-One could go into detail about the CPU's own register, Stacks
-These are sent as instructions and stored in registe

-and the code's address space is stored in registers.

-in a similar stack structruce as mentioned previously.
-Each

-, instructions are sent to the CPU

-from programs
-The CPU uses pointer that holds the addresses for code to program tell the different instructions

-While Dynamic Link Libraries and Executables are out of scope for this report.
-The concept of using buffer overflow as a means of attack stems from memory used in different processes.
-For example the program Icecast can share a part of memory which another program uses.
-Overwriting the code inside that address space results in new code being loaded in other processes.
 Ultimately, overwriting could lead to processes loading code which opens powershell and execute cmdlets.

-Concepts of shared library is out of scope for this report.
-Some memory is only accessible for a designated part of a program, others can be dynamically linked.
-Dynamic link libraries and Executables are out of scope for this report.